operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 # Dependent Resources

-DISCLAIMER: The Dependent Resource support is a relatively new feature, while we strove to cover what we anticipate will be the most common use cases, the implementation is not simple and might still evolve.
-As a result, some APIs could be a subject of change in the future.
-However, non-backwards compatible changes are expected to be trivial to migrate to.

 ## Motivations and Goals

 Most operators need to deal with secondary resources when trying to realize the desired state